Year of Publication

 Results of this study show that the use of feedback sessions was widely accepted by physicians.
 Future programs should consider pharmacists as the providers of feedback based on survey responses.

 Albro, Elise, "Change in Discharge Errors: Introduction of a Consultant Led Error Feedback Session to Junior Physicians" (2013).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 32.